Pullusb/storytools/README.md

 Set different canvas grid color per object, at generation pick a new color Or change it according to depth ?
 Refreshed when changing object from dedicated UI list

+## Map

+#### TODO
+- [ ] Set 2D openGL draw instead of 3D
+- [ ] Hide storytoolbar in map
+- [ ] Find a way to enable/disable map mode, should be available in both
+- [ ] opt: Custom Gizmo ?
+Rotate object (same), rotate/orbit camera (? orbit need point)

+## Custom actions: Map Select could be overriden by custom action (while letting most of usual action valid)
+pro:
+    - allow to swap selection whatever the mode
+    - would allow custom action on specific zone. like pointing camera at something.
+cons:
+    - Break default click action from blender

 ---